 Coffee makers including Keurig are prone to mold invasions due to the moisture in the internal water lines.
 A coffee maker can be squeaky clean on the outside while molds are thriving in the “hidden” parts such as the internal water lines.

 Molds are also likely to grow inside the reservoir, filter basket holder, and drip tray.
 Moreover, a moldy coffee maker shows that you have a mold problem in your home or office.

 What are the symptoms of Keurig molds?

-Keurig mold symptoms include watery eyes, a stuffy nose, sneezing, and skin rashes, especially if you are sensitive to molds.
+Keurig mold symptoms include watery eyes, a stuffy nose, sneezing, and skin rashes, especially if you are sensitive to mold.
 You can also experience a sore throat, itchy eyes, coughing, and frequent sinusitis.
 Asthmatic persons may suffer shortness of breath, fever, wheezing, and chest tightness from exposure to mold.